deeptavker/piNNS/README.md

-# Parallel Neighbour Search Implementation
+CUDA implementation of cell-linked-list nearest neighbour search algorithm.

-CUDA implementation of **cell-linked-list nearest neighbour search algorithm**.
+Compile `neighbour.cu` and use it in whatever way needed.
+User can create a header file and include it in other programs.

 Cite as : D. Tavker,  Parallel Neighbour Search Implementation, https://github.com/deeptavker/Parallel-Neighbour-Search (2018).